 Go to Lines 43-50, list the parameters and write them to the target YAML file.

-The parameters listed here should follow the format of line 42, and should be added to the Line 45 “.write()” statement.
+The parameters listed here should follow the format of line 43, and should be added to the Line 48 “.write()” statement.
 Add all the parameters that were used in the coding of the modules, as seen in Figure 18.
-This python script will populate a file in “.YAML” format.
+This python script will populate a file in “.YAML” format, so all entries added must follow YAML syntax (see line 43).

+When coding the tPile rule in our tPile_INCLUDE file, we added the “tPile_samtoolsProg” software argument to define which version of samtools to use (see step 13).
+We also defined a new output directory tpileDIR (step 8), and variables bitFLAG, countORPHAN, noBAQ, maxDEP, and mapQUAL (step 10).
+The other config variables we reference in tPile_INCLUDE are global variables, and thus do not need to be re-explained here.
 Existing examples can be see below.